Larch: Distribution

 The larches are pioneer species not very demanding of the soil and they are very long-lived trees.
 They live in pure or mixed forests together with other conifers or more rarely with broad-leaved trees.
-In 1965, larch constituted 40.2% of the forests of the Soviet Union and had a cumulative volume of 28,450 million m³, (28.45 cubic kilometres, or 6.8 cubic miles) of solid wood; by a wide margin, the most abundant genus of trees on earth.
+In 1965, larch constituted 40.2% of the forests of the Soviet Union and had a cumulative volume of 28,450 million m^{3} (28.45 cubic kilometres, or 6.8 cubic miles) of solid wood; by a wide margin, the most abundant genus of trees on earth.